iamsourabhh/100-days-of-code/readme.md

 **Today's Progress :** Completed Applied Visual Design Section in Responsive Web Design Certification FCC.
 And completed 22 challenges of http://flexboxfroggy.com/.

 **Thoughts :** It was kindaa boring in the beginning, as I knew the stuff.
 But as the animation kicks in, it starts getting fun.
 Concepts of Bezier Curve are still not so clear to me, will work on it tomorrow.

+### Day 02: July 10, Tuesday

+**Today's Progress :** Completed Applied Accessiblity Section in Responsive Web Design Certification FCC.

+**Thoughts :** Felt like I have been digging into frameworks too much.
+Wasn't even aware of most of the HTML 5 tags, that I went through during the challenges.
+Learnt about WCAG too(have to dig deeper into it), some excercises on CSS animations are still on hold